 I can’t remember what prompted this activity, but when my kids get hooked on an area of interest, we usually just run with it and learn all we can!
 And the current area of interest was: Volcanoes!

 We researched volcanoes on the internet and checked out a stack of library books and learned a lot this way.
 But of course, no investigation into volcanoes would be complete without the classic volcano demonstration.

 To start, I did a bit of researching on how to best make the best volcano.
 I read many online tutorials and picked and chose elements of each to create our own.
-You can find a few resources here, here, and here.
 You can make your volcano out of many different materials.
 Clay or salt dough, chicken wire, paper mache (our choice), or even snow!

 I cut a large box to create a base to work on.
 I then cut the top off of a 2L plastic bottle and inverted it back into the bottle like a funnel and taped it securely.
 Cutting the top off and inverting it was important.
 It allowed a bigger “crater” for which to put in the baking soda and vinegar, eliminating the need to add the baking soda and vinegar with a funnel.